Deeque05/ALX-PRE_COURSE/0x01-git/README.md

-The 0x01 folder was created for the project
+The 0x01 folder was created for the project redone